MaxHalford/procedural-art/README.md

 > Time you enjoy wasting isn't wasted time.

 This repository contains some procedural art algorithms I like devising during my spare time.
 I don't use any external libraries and I rely on the HTML `<canvas>` element for rendering.
+Every time you open of the `html` files it will generate a random image.

 ## [1 - Recursive polygons](https://maxhalford.github.io/blog/recursive-polygons/)